Mojama Quiche: Original Recipe with Artisanal Tuna Mojama

 Mojama and piquillo pepper quiche

 Add 6 piquillo peppers cut into strips to the filling.
-The sweetness of the piquillos complements the intensity of the mojama.
+The sweetness of the piquillo peppers complements the intensity of the mojama.
 Omit the sun-dried tomatoes.

 Mini mojama quiches (appetizer)

-Use muffin molds to make individual mini quiches.
+Use muffin tins to make individual mini quiches.
 Reduce baking time to 20-25 minutes.
 Perfect as an appetizer for dinners with friends.

-Omit the crust and pour the filling directly into a greased mold.
+Omit the crust and pour the filling directly into a greased pan.
 Bake at 170°C for 30-35 minutes.
-It's a lighter version that works as a main course with salad.
+This is a lighter version that works as a main dish with a salad.

 Nutritional value